bschulz81/optimal_mean_estimator/README.md

 Unfortunately, it appears that for skewed distributions, problems can arise.

-For the inverse gamma distribution and 1000 mean estimations, the population mean is better or equal than the sample mean in 504 cases, while the optimal mean estimator is better or equal in 493 cases.
+For the inverse gamma distribution and 1000 mean estimations, the sample mean is better or equal than the sample mean in 504 cases, while the optimal mean estimator is better or equal in 493 cases.

 It appears that this has something to do with the asymmetry.
 The exponential distribution is even more